HsiangHung/Machine_Learning_Note/Statistical_Test/permutation_test/README.md

 Reshuffle the treament group.
 Now in both the treament and control groups, there are alpaca using new and old shampoo.
 Then for each treatment assignment permutation, we calculate a test statistic:
 ![](images/example_p5.png)

-More permutations generate more test statistic
+More permutations generate more test statistics:
 ![](images/example_p6.png)

+The test statistics generate a test statistic distribution:
 ![](images/example_p7.png)

+Then we want to see where the initial test statistic is, and we can compute p-value to know how likely it happens by chance:
 ![](images/example_p8.png)

 ![](images/example_p9.png)